LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Jan 15)

+- fixed encoding for x64 float conversions

+##

+- started some new examples: c and smalltalk frontends

 ## (Jan 8)

 - i really need to have a version of `@struct` that lets you use the normal top level declaration syntax